davidg-h/Daibl/README.md

 For our project we built a pipeline with Hugging Face to load the LLM and adjust parameters.
 The model is loaded into the GPU to accelerate processing.
 For the LLM different versions of Llama 2 and Vicuna were used.
 Onced loaded we can prompt question/text to the model to let it generate an answer which will be further processed by the bot.

+Both Models have only a 4k Context and should be replaced by models with greater context.

 #### STT (Speech to text)